 - I dare you to leave negative people in the dust

 I know it’s harder to do than it is to say, but successful people learn from their past and use it to propel themselves forward.
 They choose not to stay in the past or wallow in the “what ifs.”
-They take the past and the life lessons they learned and use them as launching pads to their future successes.
+They take the past and the life lessons they learned and use them as launching pads for their future successes.

 Did you know that dwelling on the past can keep us from our Promised Land?
 The Israelites wandered the wilderness for FORTY YEARS because they were stuck in their past, and that trip should have only taken them about forty days to make.

-The Israelite’s minds tricked them to remember the past as more pleasurable than it was rather than to take responsibility for their future and step into God’s call and promises for their lives.
+The Israelites’ minds tricked them into remembering the past as more pleasurable than it was rather than taking responsibility for their future and stepping into God’s call and promises for their lives.

-Our past doesn’t have to dictate our future though!
-Choose to learn from it.
+The good thing is, at the end of the day, our past doesn’t have to dictate our future!
 Don’t forget where you came from, but don’t stay there.
 Step into TODAY and your FUTURE knowing that the facts – your circumstances – can change.
 Don’t wander in the wilderness for 40 years when your Promised Land may only be 40 days away.
-The past CAN’T change, but you CAN change your future.

 Have you ever traveled with someone who thought she needed to pack her entire bathroom and closet?
 She’s slow and weighed down by her luggage.
 It’s hard for her to get on the airplane or into the shuttle, and she’s stuck carrying multiple bags over her shoulder because she thought she needed all that stuff.

 When you’re traveling with someone like that, it’s annoying to have to wait for her to check her luggage in, or wait for it at the baggage carousel.
 It makes the trip longer and more tiring.
 You begin to get annoyed by the luggage they are dragging with them, and it becomes a barrier to a quick and easy journey to your destination.